ome/omero-ms-zarr/spec.md

-        ├── .zgroup           # The masks group is a container which holds a list ├── .zattrs           # of masks to make the objects easily discoverable, │                     # All masks will be listed in `.zattrs` e.g. `{ "masks": [ "original/0" ] }` │
+        ├── .zgroup           # The masks group is a container which holds a list ├── .zattrs           # of masks to make the objects easily discoverable, │                     # All masks will be listed in `.zattrs` e.g. `{ "masks": [ "original/0" ] }` │                     # Each dimension of the mask `(t, c, z, y, x)` should be either the same as the │                     # corresponding dimension of the image, or `1` if that dimension of the mask │                     # is irrelevant.
+        │
         └── original          # Intermediate folders are permitted but not necessary │                 # and currently contain no extra metadata.